eluckie/Factory.Solution/README.md

 **/Machines/AddEngineer/{id}** A page that displays the selected machine's name and a drop down list of current engineers.
 The user is able to select one engineer from the list at a time to _Make it official_ which will certify the selected engineer and re-route to the selected machine's details page, showing the updated list of certified engineers

+**/Engineers/AddRepairs/{id}** A page that displays the selected engineer's name and a form to select checkboxes of the current machines.
+The user is able to select multiple machines from the list and click _Let's gooooo_ which will certify the selected engineer and re-route to their details page, showing the updated list of certifications

 ## Setup/Installation Requirements

 1. Clone this repository